 Hot stocks garner a lot of attention.
 However, these shares are characteristically extremely volatile.
 Their share prices fluctuate at a mile a minute, especially when they are the lead story of most financial papers or media outlets.
 Avoid them.
 It's good not to be on trend once in a while.

-To paraphrase Warren Buffet: you should be where no one else is interested in being.
+To paraphrase Warren Buffet, you should be where no one else is interested in being.
 What is gaining too much traction should not be purchased.
 You need to remember a bit of physics here.
 What goes up has to come down.
 All stocks go through a high-performance phase which is then succeeded by a non-performance phase.

 Choose stocks that have been doing well over a period of time and stand long-term potential.
 Hot stocks can fall as quickly as they rise.
-Stocks that are underdogs may deliver you better results in the longer run.
+Stocks that are underdogs may deliver you better results in the long run.

 As mentioned above, it is important to keep greed in check.
 It is elusive to always determine how the market will move, so it is necessary to set an exit price while making an investment.
 Once your desired stock price is obtained, it is important to close your position and book your gains.